 3. Always think functionality

 Over half of your visitors use their phones to view your website.
 People are impatient and want fast answers to their questions.
 Because of this quick mentality, they often search from their phone.
-If your website isn’t mobile friendly, forget about it, because someone else’s is.
+If your mobile dental website isn’t user friendly, forget about it, because someone else’s is.
 Your website should have a responsive design.
 This means it should look just as good on someone’s mobile device as it does on their desktop.

 There are many other structural issues which make it clear that visitors weren’t considered when your website was built.
 For example, information should be easy to search and easy to find.
 If it takes someone too long to find what they are looking for, they’ll go elsewhere.